-The Department of Anesthesiology at McGovern Medical School aims to examine and evaluate every patient scheduled for elective surgery.
+The Department of Anesthesiology at McGovern Medical School is a leader in Perioperative Medicine.
+A comprehensive approach to preparation to surgery is a preoperative evaluation.
+It aims to examine and physically assess patients, and discuss the available and feasible options of anesthesia as well to obtain informed consent from patients or legal guardians.
 This preoperative assessment closely reviews a patient’s past medical and surgical history, as well as preexisting medical risk factors, medications and laboratory results.

 The faculty anesthesiologists involved with the clinic examination are prepared to inform patients on key points of the operation and anesthetic aspects of their planned care.
 Any condition which requires additional medical attention or care will first be addressed by the anesthesiologist in the clinic and then communicated to either an urgent care facility in our medical center or another appropriate facility.
 In the elective setting, the anesthesiologists’ role is to help prepare patients for anticipated anesthesia and surgery both of which have inherent risks.
 By early examination and consultation, the goal is to minimize potential complications, maintain safe medical practices, improve outcomes, and optimize the patient’s health status before their scheduled surgery.

-Our Pre-Operative Anesthesia Clinic is located in the Robertson Building on the second floor of Memorial Hermann–Texas Medical Center next to our same-day surgery admissions center.
+Our Pre-Operative Anesthesia Clinic is located on the 6th floor of the UT Professional Building in the Texas Medical Center.
+The clinic is operated together with Memorial Hermann Hospital at TMC.
 Our staff will orient patients to the operative setting and answer any patient queries.
-Nurses and physicians alike facilitate this process.
+Nurses, nurse practitioner and physicians alike facilitate this process.
 It is our hope that our patients receive the best possible care and all the information they request.
 There is both a faculty and resident anesthesiologist who are assigned Monday through Friday to cover the clinic and provide consultation.
 Additionally, the Department of Anesthesiology works in conjunction with the UTHealth Department of Internal Medicine which has a group of faculty who assist in medical work-up and treatment in both the clinic and hospital setting.